Music producers mental fatigue is real

 Cut the unnecessary

-I don’t know a magic trick that would suddenly make your music producer’s life easier, and I doubt there any shortcuts.
+I don’t know a magic trick that would suddenly make your music producer’s life easier, and I doubt there are any shortcuts.
 But I use a technique I call ‘cut the unnecessary’ which helps me to keep focused on what’s really important.

 Every time you dig into new fancy plugins or read a review of a new DJ controller, ask yourself — “does it help me to progress toward my goals?”.
-Is it something you really need at the moment or it is your tired brain just needs some procrastination?
+Is it something you really need at the moment or is your tired brain just needs some procrastination?